codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 can subscribe to `topics` in order to receive all messages published by other clients to those `topics`.

-The first idea coming to mind is a server built on top of a of a data structure of some kind that allow to easily manage these `topics` and connected `clients`, being them producers or consumers.
+The first idea coming to mind is a server built on top of a data structure of some kind that allow to easily manage these `topics` and connected `clients`, being them producers or consumers.
 Each message received by a client must be forwarded to all other connected clients that are subscribed to the